brainhack-school2020/harveyaa_fMRI_neuroticism/README.md

 ### Progress overview

 We started out working with preprocessed data from the HCP,and explored different ways of using parcellations and connectivity measured to produce connectivity matrices.
 A lot of time went into learning how to download and use data in this format, but the data is very large and was very challenging to work with.
-Through reading a lot of papers we eventually discovered that HCP data is much larger than average per subject (about an hour of scan each) and that they have published an even further processed data set of parcellations, time series, and connectivity matrices (PTN release).
+Through reading papers (particularly [Dadi et al. 2019](https://www.sciencedirect.com/science/article/pii/S1053811919301594), and [Cai et al. 2020](https://academic.oup.com/scan/article/15/3/359/5815970)) we eventually discovered that HCP data is much larger than average per subject (about an hour of scan each) and that they have published an even further processed data set of parcellations, time series, and connectivity matrices (PTN release).
 We decided to switch to this data set which allowed us to work with 810 subjects, which would have been impossible otherwise.

-With the PTN data we focussed on predicting Neuroticism from the processed connectivity matrices, I tried a few linear models with leave one out cross validation and found that prediction was pretty terrible and Liz tried to improve on the prediction by using neural nets and tweaking parameters.
+With the PTN data we focussed on predicting Neuroticism from the processed connectivity matrices, I tried [CPM](https://pubmed.ncbi.nlm.nih.gov/28182017/) and a few linear models with leave one out cross validation and found that prediction was pretty terrible and Liz tried to improve on the prediction by using neural nets and tweaking parameters.

 To try different models, I rewrote jupyter notebooks that I used to write and test code as python scripts that could be used more efficiently to make comparisons.
 In the end we found that neuroticism and personality traits are very hard to predict from fMRI data and that one month is not very long to explore and compare the many many different options for processing fMRI data.